-Air-dried sprats are the most popular form.
+Possibly the most popular form of sprats for dogs.
 They are gently dried without heat to create a crunchy, crumbly treat for your dog.
 They are easy to break through and one sprat can be easily broken into four little sections to use as a training treat.
 You can also sprinkle some broken up sprats across your garden as a fun, mind challenging game.

 - Boosting and maintaining heart function.